-- (4) The Arbitration Commission has the following responsibilities: - 1.
-Maintaining registers of arbitrators who are available for appointment to conduct an arbitration under this Act. - 2.
+(4) The Arbitration Commission has the following responsibilities:

+- 1. Maintaining registers of arbitrators who are available for appointment to conduct an arbitration under this Act, other than an arbitration under section 166. - 2.
 Assisting arbitrators appointed to conduct an arbitration under this Act by making administrative arrangements in connection with arbitrations. - 3.
-Fixing the fees of arbitrators appointed by the chair of the Arbitration Commission under section 175. - 4.
+Fixing the fees of arbitrators appointed by the chair of the Arbitration Commissionunder section 168. - 4.
 Sponsoring the publication and distribution of information about agreements, arbitrations and awards under this Act. - 5.
 Sponsoring research on the subject of agreements, arbitrations and awards under this Part. - 6.
 Maintaining a file of agreements, decisions and awards made under this Part. - 7.
 Any other prescribed responsibilities.